Split Together

 Cost: $700

-Then, after a lot of listening, praying and waiting for an image to come, I just saw Jesus humbly accepting the unjust Roman torture of the crucifixion.
-But, I also wanted to portray the impact of Jesus’ forgiveness on those very enemies who put him on the cross.
-“I have to show some real impact!”
-I thought.
-Then, I finally got the image of a Roman centurion on his left, and a member of the Sandhedrin on his right bowing in prayer.
+Then, after listening and waiting for an image to come, I saw Jesus humbly accepting the unjust Roman torture of the crucifixion.
+Then, I saw a Roman centurion on his left, and a member of the Sanhedrin on his right bowing in prayer.